Anu Namshir: Modeling career

-Miss Mongolia 2013

-Anu participated Miss Mongolia 2013 beauty pageant competition when she was student.
-She was crowned Miss Mongolia on September 14, 2013, at the State Academic Theatre of Drama.
-This competition was aired on MNB.
-She represented Mongolia in the Miss International 2013 in Japan.

 Miss World Mongolia 2015

-Anu competed in the Miss World Mongolia 2015 pageant and was the winner of the national pageant and delegate for Mongolia in the Miss World 2015 competition. via a TV reality show that concluded on July 5 at the State Academic Theater of Opera and Ballet, Ulaanbaatar.
+Anu competed in the Miss World Mongolia 2015 pageant and was the winner of the national pageant.
+She was the delegate for Mongolia in the Miss World 2015 competition via a TV reality show that concluded on July 5 at the State Academic Theater of Opera and Ballet, Ulaanbaatar.
 This beauty pageant competition was aired on MNC television.
 She represented Mongolia in the Miss World 2015 pageant held in Sanya, Hainan Island, China PR.
-In October, 2016 she passed her crown on to next national winner A. Bayartsetseg during the winner's ceremony.
+In October, 2016 she passed her crown on to next national winner, A. Bayartsetseg, during the winner's ceremony.

 Anu has the talent to paint portraits by her lips.
-She first painted for 'Miss talent' in the Miss Mongolia 2013 and then painted by her lips for 'Miss talent' in the Miss World 2015 too.
-She put on art exhibition which was named 'Charity kiss art event'on September 18, 2015, at the 'Q Art Gallerie'in Ulaanbaatar for 'Beauty with a purpose' in Miss World 2015.
-During 'Charity kiss art event', she screened famous people's portraits such as Genghis Khan, Michael Jackson, Marilyn Monroe ... etc. She donated to low standard of living children for their education her all income from the art exhibition.
-And she created and give video lesson about sexual maturity for adolescence.
+She first painted for 'Miss talent' in the Miss Mongolia 2013, and then for 'Miss talent' in the Miss World 2015.
+She put on an art exhibition which was named 'Charity Kiss Art Event' on September 18, 2015, at the Q Art Gallerie in Ulaanbaatar for 'Beauty With A Purpose' in Miss World 2015.
+During 'Charity Kiss Art Event,' she screened famous people's portraits such as Genghis Khan, Michael Jackson, and Marilyn Monroe.

 Miss World 2015

 She represented Mongolia in the Miss World 2015, the 65th edition of the Miss World pageant, was held on 19 December 2015 at the Crown of Beauty Theatre, Sanya, China.
 114 contestants from all over the world competed for the crown.
-During the pageant, her dress became one of the top 10 designer dresses which was made by Tserenlkhagva who is a designer at Precious Fashion House. and she was invited to put on her exhibition which her portraits that painted by her lips in London.
-She also became one of the best 25 beauty of purpose miss.
+During the pageant, her dress became one of the top 10 designer dresses which was made by Tserenlkhagva, a designer at Precious Fashion House.
+She was also invited to put on her exhibition of her portraits that she painted by her lips in London.
+She became one of the best 25 beauty of purpose miss.